mateka/yala/README.md

-# yala
+# yala - Yet Another Linear Algebra library
-Yet Another Linear Algebra library
+Simple linear algebra library written in C++20, to play with concepts and constexprs.